redbayoub/auction-server/README.md

 You can now access the server at http://localhost:8000

+In a new terminal start the database queue worker to get email notifications working

+    php artisan queue:work

+In a new terminal start the websocket server to get real time events working

+    php artisan websockets:serve

 ## Authentication

 Generate a regular user and admin user, run the database seeder